GrinPlusPlus/GrinPlusPlusUI/README.md

 #### Now, Let's talk about Grin a little bit

-Grin is implements a Mimblewimble blockchain and fills the gaps required for a full blockchain and cryptocurrency deployment.
+Grin is a lightweight implementation of the Mimblewimble protocol.
 The main goal and characteristics of the Grin project are:

 - **Privacy by default**.
 This enables complete fungibility without precluding the ability to selectively disclose information as needed.
 - **Scales** mostly with the number of users and minimally with the number of transactions (<100 byte kernel), resulting in a large space saving compared to other blockchains.